 Two outdoor fix-it stations are located at the library and next to the Bicycle Bunker.
 These stations provide repair tools and air pumps.
 The Otter Cycle Center also provides maintenance services, along with short-term or longterm bicycle rentals and sponsored group rides.
-Showers are located within the Otter Sports Center, Aquatic Center, and Joel and Dena Gambord Business and Information Technology buildings.
+Showers are located within the Otter Sports Center, Aquatic Center, and Building 506.